-step out of very narrow or rigid job descriptions.
-Broadbanding may result in significant differences in jobs going unrecognized, and pay equity concerns may arise.13 In dairies with few pay grades, it may be that there are taller rate ranges within each grade (Figure 2-5).
+in significant differences in jobs going unrecognized, and pay equity concerns may arise.13 In organizations with few pay grades, it may be that there are taller rate ranges within each grade (Figure 8-5).
 This allows room for pay increases within a grade.
-Where many grades exist (Figure 2-6) workers may also obtain an increase by moving from one pay grade to another (i.e., being promoted) as they are by getting a raise within their grade.
+Where many grades exist (Figure 8-6) workers may obtain an increase by moving from one pay grade to another (i.e., being promoted) or by getting a raise within their grade.
 Some farms may have few grades and short rate ranges, also.

-There tends to be more overlap where a pay grade slope is flatter (Figure 2-7), or with larger rate ranges.
-We shall return to overlapping rate ranges once more, as we discuss pay as a function of employee promotions.
+There tends to be more overlap where a pay grade slope is flatter (Figure 8-7), or with larger rate ranges.
+We shall return to overlapping rate ranges, when we discuss pay as a function of employee promotions.

-Up to here-for simplicity-we have depicted wage structures containing equal rate ranges for all pay grades (i.e., the differential between the starting and top wages within each pay grade are the
+Up to here-for simplicity-we have depicted wage structures containing equal rate ranges for all pay grades (i.e., the differential between the starting and top wages within each pay grade are the same).
+A fan structure is closer to reality (Figure 8-8).
+14 In this kind of structure